 Posted 30/09/2011 by Rebecca de Boer

-by the Government earlier today that medicines previously deferred on the Pharmaceutical Benefits Scheme (PBS) will be listed on the PBS has been welcomed by the main stakeholder groups.
+The announcement by the Government earlier today that medicines previously deferred on the Pharmaceutical Benefits Scheme (PBS) will be listed on the PBS has been welcomed by the main stakeholder groups.
 Medicines Australia (MA), the Consumers Health Forum (CHF) and the Generic Medicines Industry Association (GMiA) have all been lobbying Government to reverse the deferral decision made in February this year.
-See here
+See here and here for background.

 In short, between now and October 2012, medicines approved by the Pharmaceutical Benefits Advisory Committee (PBAC) that cost less than $10 million per year (in each year of the Forward Estimates) will not be delayed listing on the PBS.
 MA, CHF, and GMiA have also committed to ‘discuss’ with Government ways in which future deferrals can be managed and identify possible savings to the PBS in the next Budget.
 In addition, MA, CHF and GMiA will also present the Government with a paper canvassing additional savings that could be achieved by Government when the Memorandum of Understanding (MOU) with MA expires in 2014.